w3c/cogai/Immersive-Web/README.md

 **WebGPU**: platform neutral API for hardware acceleration of 3D graphics, providing compute shaders and superior performance compared to WebGL.

-**WebXR**: platform neutral API for user interaction devices, e.g. games controllers, 3D headsets, smart classes - opportunities for extensions for richer support for haptics.
+**WebXR**: platform neutral API for user interaction devices, e.g. games controllers, 3D headsets, smart glasses - opportunities for extensions for richer support for haptics.

 **WebNN**: platform neutral API for hardware acceleration of neural networks.
 Can be used for inference and training, e.g. personalisation as fine tuning, and privacy friendly federated learning.